gianlucajahn/numberguesser/README.md

 Quick number guesser (JavaScript, CSS, HTML)

 ## JavaScript Number Guesser
-Quick little "project challenge" I found within the Full-Stack Engineering course of Codecademy.
+Quick little "project challenge" I found within the Full-Stack Engineering course of Codecademy.[^1]

 ## Functionality ⛓
 This repository consists of an HTML file, a CSS stylesheet and 2 JavaScript files.
 The JavaScript